laurenemilyto/VBA_challenge/README.md

   * Returns the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume" across all years.

 ## How to Use This Project
 Use the VBA script in the repository to run on Multi Year stock data.
-The script will take about five minutes to a half an hour to run, depending on the size of the dataset.
+The script will take about five minutes to half an hour to run, depending on the size of the dataset.
 See screen shots for each year of results on Multi Year Stock Data within the repository.